 As an author, my experience with Hollywood has been almost completely the opposite of what I’d been warned it would be.
-I suppose it is understandable and probably necessary that their be ample warnings.
+I suppose it is understandable and probably necessary that their be ample warnings about the movie biz.
 By all accounts Hollywood (and by “Hollywood” I mean the visual entertainment industry) can be a treacherous and cut-throat kind of place.
+They make movies about how crazy and carnivorous Hollywood is.
 Before I sold the film option to Pennsylvania this past November, I’d had a few minor brushes with Hollywood.
-Some interest here and there on different stories or projects.
-Just bumps in the night really, nothing earth-shattering.
-But I’d heard all the horror stories.
+Some interest, a call here and there on different stories or projects.
+Just bumps in the night really, nothing concrete or earth-shattering.
+Still, I’d heard all the horror stories.
 I’d watched author friends have both good and bad experiences, and I’d read stuff that’d make you curl up in ball and suck your thumb.
-But beginning in November I started down this road… a maze really… of seeing Pennsylvania make its way to the screen (Lord willing.)
+But beginning in November (of 2015) I started down this road myself… not exactly a road A maze really… of seeing Pennsylvania make its way to the screen (Lord willing.)

 Since then, it has been a fascinating ride.
 First I learned that the optioning producer, Stacy Jorgensen of Jorgensen Pictures, was going to allow me to write the first screenplay.
-No promise that my screenplay will be the one that is eventually used, but even being asked to write the screenplay for your own work is fantastic and quite rare.
+No promise that my screenplay would be the one that is eventually used, but even being asked to write the screenplay for your own work is fantastic and quite rare.
 Second, I found out that Stacy intended to keep me completely informed, up to the minute, as to what is going on with the project.
+She didn’t have to do that.
+Most producers do not.
+But Stacy is a special lady, and she’s a real pro.
 This has been an incredibly fun and rewarding thing, I can tell you.

 A lot of decisions have to be made along the way.
 Is this project right for a feature film, or is it better for television?
 Are we writing for a regular TV drama serial, a mini-series, or something else?
-If it is for a feature film, are we going to try to write it as a complete and enclosed film?
-Or (like the book) the first in a trilogy?
+If it is for a feature film, are we going to try to write it as a complete and self-contained film?
+Or (like with the PA novel) the first in a trilogy?
 All of these formats require a completely different process.
-And that’s when we ran into the reality that writer’s generally do not want to face… some books are ready made for adaptation (The Martian is an example.)
+And that’s when we ran into the reality that writer’s generally do not want to face… some books are ready made for adaptation (The Martian, by Andy Weir is an example.)
 They have few characters, a linear timeline, with one major story focus.
 These kinds of novels really only require abridging in order to bring them to the screen.
-Some stories (Pennsylvania being a perfect example… or like Stephen King’s 11-22-63 now available for streaming on Hulu) are more epic in scope, involving multiple timelines, a large cast of characters, and seemingly endless options of what to put on screen.
+Some stories (Pennsylvania being a perfect example… or, like Stephen King’s 11-22-63, now available for streaming on Hulu) are more epic in scope, involving multiple timelines, a large cast of characters, and seemingly endless options of what to put on screen.
 These books just cannot-cannot go straight to the screen without major adaptation.
 What you end up with, hopefully, is the spirit of the story on the screen.
 Maybe like an alternate universe relation of the story.
-We soon realized that this is what would have to happen with Pennsylvania.
-So Forbes and I got to work on what we knew would be a very speculative first draft for a proposed TV series.

 While all of this is going on in the virtual writing room, the Producer is out working diligently on finding partners, studios, networks interested in the project.
-Very few pictures of any scope get made any more without multiple production companies involved.
-Finding partners involves pitching the story to professionals who are in the business of finding and acquiring worthy properties.
+Very few pictures of any scope get made these days without multiple partner companies involved – agencies, production companies, etc. Finding partners involves pitching the story to professionals who are in the business of finding and acquiring worthy properties.
 Pennsylvania was soon being pitched at American Film Market and even Sundance, receiving some awesome feedback and interest.

 After receiving some great feedback, and after we’d finished the first draft script, some bigger horizons seemed to be opening up, so Stacy brought a “story doctor” on board.
 A “story doctor” is a script quality expert whose job it is to evaluate stories and make suggestions on how to make them even better.
 Stacy got one of the best in the business.
 I mean big time.